 Cable companies make low-cost internet available to low-income families with children who qualify for the National School Lunch program.
 Through this initiative, cable companies provide discounted Internet services, hardware, digital literacy training, and technology centers across the country to increase accessibility and help close the digital divide.

-The cable industry has invested more than $300 million nationally in broadband adoption programs.
+The cable industry nationally has invested more than $650 million in digital literacy training and awareness since 2011.

-More than 1.5 million families in the U.S. have been connected through broadband adoption programs.
+More than 2 million families in the U.S. have been connected through broadband adoption programs, as of 2019.

 Among these programs: